vavachan/computation_lab/README.md

 # computation_lab
 These are certain programs I did in my computational lab.
-This course was taken by Dr Anil Kumar.
+Course instructor : Dr Anil Kumar.
 Wrote all of them is C++